Blockstream/satellite/doc/api.md

 where `[file]` should be replaced with the path to the file.

-The application asks for the bid in [millisatoshis (msats)](https://en.bitcoin.it/wiki/Units) and suggests the minimum acceptable bid.
+The application asks for the bid in [millisatoshi (msat)](https://en.bitcoin.it/wiki/Units) and suggests the minimum acceptable bid.
 To accept the suggested bid, simply press enter and continue.
 Otherwise, if you prefer to fill in the bid manually, make sure to satisfy the two requirements below:

 1. The total bid must be greater than at least 1000 msats.
-2. The ratio between the bid in msats and the number of bytes used for transmission (the so-called bid/byte ratio) must be at least 1 msat/byte.
+2. The ratio between the bid in msat and the number of bytes used for transmission (the so-called bid/byte ratio) must be at least 1 msat/byte.

 After confirming the bid, get the *Lightning Invoice Number* printed on the console or the QR code and pay it using Bitcoin Lightning (refer to the list of [Lightning wallet apps](#lightning-wallets)).
 Once the payment is confirmed, the transmission will start as soon as the [transmission queue](https://blockstream.com/satellite-queue/) serves your message.